N1ckP3rsl3y/TheBubbleBots/README.md

 ### End-to-End Tests
 The following tests will ensure that the game works correctly with all components.
-- To run end-to-end tests, we recommend doing the following:
+* To run end-to-end tests, we recommend doing the following:
-    Use js as the web testing framework (e.g. Pytest) Use GitHub auctions to automatically run tests every time a pull or push request occurs.
+  - Use js as the web testing framework (e.g. Pytest)
+  - Use GitHub actions to automatically run tests every time a pull or push request occurs.

 ### Coding Style Tests
 The following tests ensure that the code meets the coding standards.